EvanQuan/vmath-plus/README.md

 | c        | count              |
 | d        | standard deviation |

 which can be pasted with `"<register>p` in normal mode.
+For example, the sum can be pasted with `"sp`.

-`g:vmath_plus#analyze_buffer()` does the same thing but prints the result in a small read-only buffer at the bottom of the window instead of echoing it.
+`<Plug>(vmath_plus#visual_analyze_buffer)` does the same thing but prints the result in a small read-only buffer at the bottom of the window instead of echoing it.
 The buffer is persistently open until you manually close it, and lets you copy and paste portions of it as you please.

 ### Report

-`g:vmath_plus#report()` reports the results of the most recent analysis.
+`<Plug>(vmath_plus#report)` reports the results of the most recent analysis.
 Since the values are only temporarily echoed, it can be useful to go back and see previous results without having to recalculate them or manually check the register contents.